ronreiter/interactive-tutorials/tutorials/learnpython.org/en/Partial functions.md

 You can create partial functions in python by using the partial function from the functools library.

-Partial functions allow one to derive a function with x parameters to a function with with fewer parameters and fixed values set for the more limited function.
+Partial functions allow one to derive a function with x parameters to a function with fewer parameters and fixed values set for the more limited function.

 Import required: